| Enterprise | ||||

 Sync to hostβ

-If you install ingress controllers in the virtual cluster instance, prevent them from sleeping.
-This keeps the controllers active and allows them to handle requests that would wake the virtual cluster instance.
-If you install the ingress controller in the host cluster, enable ingress syncing to the host.
+If you install ingress controllers in the tenant cluster instance, prevent them from sleeping.
+This keeps the controllers active and allows them to handle requests that would wake the tenant cluster instance.
+If you install the ingress controller in the control plane cluster, enable ingress syncing to the host.

 sync: